shamy1st/design-pattern-factory/README.md

-# design-pattern-factory
+# Factory Method Design Pattern (Java)
-Factory Method Design Pattern (Java Implementation)
+**Factory Method** create objects without specifying the class of the object that will be created.